uoregon-libraries/newspaper-curation-app/deploy-sftpgo.md

 SFTP Server:

+- Make sure the latest Go compiler is installed!
 - Replace manual install of SFTPGo with latest
   - More painful to manage than using their custom RPMs, but guaranteed not to conflict with automated server updates